mockomocki/mockomocki.github.io/README.md

 TO DO:

-make noposter.jpg same size as the other posters
+make noposter.jpg same size as the other posters !!
+DONE